Overview – Arabuko Sokoke FR

 Scenery

 The reserve’s main habitat is coastal dry forest.
-The ecosystem comprises three forest types: mixed forest, miombo woodland (lovely for walking, with its open canopy) and cynometra (tropical forest).
+The ecosystem comprises three forest types: mixed forest, miombo woodland (lovely for walking in with its open canopy) and cynometra (tropical forest).
 Each is home to different animal species.
-There are several forest-fringed ponds with water lilies along the trails, as well as some viewpoints over the canopy.
+There are several forest-fringed ponds with water lilies along the trails, while the Arabuko Swamp is a favored haunt of elephant.
+The Nyari viewpoint offers spectacular views over the forest canopy to the Indian Ocean.

 Weather & Climate

 Arabuko Sokoke doubles up on its dry and wet periods.
-There are two drier seasons (December to March and June to September) – a hotter one at the start of the year and a cooler one midyear.
+There are two drier seasons: a hotter one at the start of the year (December to March) and a cooler one midyear (June to September).
 In between are the long rains of April and May, when storms are common, and the short rains of October and November.

 Best Time To Visit